Scotland end hosts Zimbabwe's World Cup hopes

 Scotland will reach the World Cup for a fourth time should they defeat Netherlands on Thursday, while Zimbabwe miss out for the second finals in a row.

-Doug Watson's side had finished second in the first round of qualifying behind Sri Lanka for the Super Six series and are now in pole position to progress along with them again with only two teams progressing to the finals.
+Doug Watson's side had finished second in the first round of qualifying behind Sri Lanka for the Super Six stage and are now in pole position to progress along with them again with only two teams progressing to the tournament finals.

 Scotland started impressively, with Matthew Cross, Brandon McMullen and George Munsey all breaching 30, but a mid-order collapse looked to have handed the momentum to Zimbabwe.

-In the end, Mark Watt's tail-end 21 not out off the closing balls proved crucial in setting up a half-decent but reachable target for the hosts.
+That was until Michael Leask seized the initiative.
+He top-scored for Scotland with 48 from just 34 balls, and his clean ball-striking, alongside Mark Watt's cameo of 21 not out, saw Scotland take 55 from the final five overs.

+The target of 235 was competitive, albeit one that Zimbabwe would have fancied chasing down.

-Sole's early wickets put Zimbabwe under increased pressure, only for home fans to sense the tide had turned as Sikandar Raza, who hit 34, and Burl piled on the runs.
+Sole's early wickets put Zimbabwe under serious pressure, only for home fans to sense the tide had turned as Sikandar Raza, who made 34, and Burl combined.

+Raza was replaced by Wessly Madhevere, who scored quickly alongside Burl, adding 73 for the sixth wicket.
+Watt pinned Madhevere lbw though with a lovely delivery, and from there no-one could stick with Burl.

-However, after the latter's dismissal, it seemed only a matter of time before Scotland claimed a famous victory.
+When he was caught by McMullen off the bowling of Leask, it was only a matter of time before Scotland claimed a famous victory.

 What they said